Information and Logistics for Summer Interns

 The Center has two “campuses.”
 The upper campus is Ira’s old farmstead.
 The farmhouse and barns have been renovated and converted to offices, labs and library.
 The lower campus is on the waterfront and includes the flowing seawater laboratories, classrooms, dive building and dorm.
 There is about a half-mile between the two.
 A campus map is available here.

-Walpole is a very small village that is part of the town of a South Bristol, Maine.
-Walpole has it’s own post office and a golf course, but that’s about it!
-Groceries, movies and restaurants are available in the nearby town of Damariscotta, seven miles away.
-Brunswick is less than an hour’s drive and has more to offer as far as movies and department stores are concerned.
+Walpole is a very small village that is part of the town of South Bristol, Maine.
+Walpole has its own post office and a golf course, but that’s about it!
+Groceries, the occasional movie and restaurants are available in the nearby town of Damariscotta, seven miles away.
+Brunswick, Rockland and Augusta are less than an hour’s drive and have more to offer as far as movies and department stores are concerned.
 Portland, Maine’s largest city, is 60 miles from the Center.
-The Midcoast area has lots to offer if you like exploring the great outdoors, so be sure to bring your running shoes, hiking boots, bikes and binocs.
+The Midcoast area has lots to offer if you like exploring the great outdoors, so be sure to bring your running shoes, hiking boots, bikes and binoculars.

 Information on plane, train and bus transportation, as well as driving directions are all available at on our travel page.

-A typical early summer day in Maine is sunny and warm with temperatures in the high 70ºs to mid 80ºs.
-Hot days in July and early August will undoubtedly reach well into the 90ºs.
+A typical early summer day in Maine is sunny and warm with temperatures in the high 70s to mid 80s ºF.
+Hot days in July and early August will undoubtedly reach well into the 90s.
 June is relatively cool, so bring a warm sweater for the evenings.
 If you are involved in substantial fieldwork, foul weather gear may be appropriate.

 Due to our rural location, summer nights can be dark and many people find having a flashlight handy.

 Alcohol is not allowed in public areas of the DMC, including the dining hall and fire-pit picnic area, without appropriate permits.
-Persons 21 years of age or older are allowed to consume alcohol in your housing unit.
 Please be responsible with your consumption.

 Marijuana possession and use, regardless of form, is prohibited due to our federal funding.
 This includes medical marijuana.